liuxy1103/EMADS/README.md

 ``` -->

 ## Inference on a 3D block
-We provide our trained models, including the localization network and the segmentation network in the fold './trained_model':
+We have released our trained models, including the localization network and the segmentation network in the fold './trained_model':

 If you want to test the model on a block, you can implement the following command: